Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Bavarian Hound

-This dog is a wonderfully gorgeous medium-sized dog with an even ombre color and a dark chocolate brown to reddish-brown tint.
+This dog is a wonderfully gorgeous medium-sized dog with an even ombre color, ranging from dark chocolate brown to reddish-brown.

-It is a great furry friend who is calm, devoted, and loyal.
+It is a great furry friend, calm, devoted, and loyal.
 They weigh around 37-66 pounds.

 Choose the best medium dog breeds for your family